geometryzen/stemcmicro/DEVELOPER.md

 ## tests

-This is the suite that tests for backwards compatibility with Algebrite.
+This is the suite that tests for (approximate) backwards compatibility with Algebrite.

 Some have been renamed from *.ts to *.md to evade execution.